Parish Pump Ltd

 The Parish Pump creative team includes:

-Dr Peter Brierley has been involved with church research for over 40 years, working initially with the government and then moving to the Bible Society, before starting MARC Europe which changed its name to Christian Research in 1993.
+Dr Peter Brierleyhas been involved with church research for over 40 years, working initially with the government and then moving to the Bible Society, before starting MARC Europe which changed its name to Christian Research in 1993.
 He launched the UK Christian Handbook in 1972.
 He lives in Kent, where he now runs a private research consultancy for churches throughout the country.
 He edits FutureFirst a bi-monthly bulletin 'providing facts for forward planning' and the book UK Church Statistics which is published every 2 or 3 years; next edition due in 2017.

-Noel Ford is also a nationally known cartoonist, not least through his regular single and double page spreads in contributions to Punch over 18 years, as a regular contributor to the sadly missed Punch magazine and also as an erstwhile editorial cartoonist for the Daily Star.
+Noel Ford is a nationally known cartoonist, not least for his work, for over 18 years, as a regular contributor to the sadly missed Punch magazine and also as an erstwhile editorial cartoonist for the Daily Star.
 These days Noel is an editorial cartoonist for a number of national UK publications, including the Church Times.
-He lives on the edge of the beautiful Cors Caron Welsh National Nature Reserve (aka, The Bog), with his wife, Margaret, and is a member of the British Cartoonists’ Association and a founder member of the Professional Cartoonists' Organisation, member of the Cartoonists' Club of Great Britain, The British Cartoonists' Association (BCA) and also a Fellow of the Royal Society of Arts (RSA).
+He lives in the Herefordshire village of Hope Under Dinmore with his wife, Margaret, and is a member of the British Cartoonists’ Association and a founder member of the Professional Cartoonists' Organisation.
+Noel also has the honour of being the Chairman of Britain's oldest cartoonists' organisation, The Cartoonists' Club of Great Britain.

 Deborah Noble is a freelance illustrator and a vicar's wife.
 Her illustrations and graphics have been used by a number of Christian publishers.
 She writes and illustrates Mouse Makes and has been creating logos and illustrations for Parish Pump since 1999.

-Francesca Ross is an artist and illustrator and vicar’s wife in Essex.
-As well as producing front covers for Parish Pump, she also paints RHS grade botanical illustrations, and works in a variety of media including watercolour, ink and textiles.
-More of her work can be seen at francescaross.co.uk.
+Francesca Ross is an artist and illustrator and vicar's wife in the Lake District.
+As well as producing front covers for Parish Pump, she also paints RHS grade botanical illustrations, and works in a variety of media.

-David Winter has had four working lives, as a teacher, journalist, BBC producer (radio and television and then Head of Religious Broadcasting) and finally as a parish priest in the Church of England.
-Now retired, he lives in Berkshire, writes endlessly (his 43rd book, 'At the End of the Day: Enjoying Life in the Departure Lounge', is into its third reprint in six months), and does a column in the 'Church Times' and only gave up doing 'Thought for the Day' for 20 years, until faced with the winter of 2013, he decided to stop getting up at 6am to do it.
+The Revd Canon David Winter has had four working lives: as a teacher, journalist, BBC producer (radio and television and then Head of Religious Broadcasting) and finally as a parish priest in the Church of England.
+Now retired, he lives in Berkshire, writes endlessly (his 43rd book, 'At the End of the Day: Enjoying Life in the Departure Lounge', is into its third reprint in six months), and does a column in the 'Church Times'.
+He contributed to Radio 4's 'Thought for the Day' for 20 years, until faced with the winter of 2013, he decided to stop getting up at 6am on cold mornings.